-Seattle police officers who were in DC during Wednesday riots placed on administrative leave
+Seattle police officers who were in DC during riot at US Capitol placed on administrative leave

-At least two Seattle police officers who were in Washington, D.C., on Wednesday during the riot at the U.S. Capitol have been placed on administrative leave, according to a Friday night statement from by Police Chief Adrian Diaz.
+At least two Seattle police officers who were in Washington, D.C., on Wednesday during the riot at the U.S. Capitol have been placed on administrative leave, according to a Friday night statement from interim Police Chief Adrian Diaz.

-Diaz said in the statement the department learned Friday the officers were in D.C. this week and an investigation has been opened.

 “The Department fully supports all lawful expressions of First Amendment freedom of speech, but the violent mob and events that unfolded at the U.S. Capitol were unlawful and resulted in the death of another police officer,” Diaz said in the statement. “… If any SPD officers were directly involved in the insurrection at the U.S. Capitol, I will immediately terminate them.”